lkingsford/EmuBay/Rules.md

 2. Place the EBR, L&W and TMLC certificate on their respective charters.

 3. Place the red 'Independent" certificates in order with the numbers on the card, with '1' ('Grubb's Tramway') on top.

 4. Place the bonds next to the board.

 5. Shuffle the setup cards.
 Shuffle the independent stations.
 For each tile on the map with a 'setup' symbol, draw a setup card.
 The setup card shows what to place in the spaces around the setup symbol.
 Ensure to maintain the same orientation as the setup symbol.
 If there is a red circle on the setup card, place a random independent station in that space.
 Place the number of black cubes indicated in any spaces where there are black squares.
 Neighboring setup cards may add cubes to the same space as cubes or even independent tokens.

 6. Place the number of matching colored cubes indicated on each charter on that charter.
 Place one additional cube for each of EBR, L&W and TMLC near the revenue tracker.
+Place one Independent track cube on Grubb's Tramway.

 7. Place additional cubes in the spaces marked on the action table.